AleksiLe/SteamProfileDataWebsite/README.md

 ## Python extensions and running the project

 Flask and SQLAlchemy were used on this project.
-You will be able to start the server by You can install them with pip using the following command.
+You can install them with pip using the following command.
 ```
 $ pip install -U Flask-SQLAlchemy
 ```